dotnet/AspNetCore.Docs/aspnetcore/test/troubleshoot-azure-iis.md

 >
 > For general logging in an ASP.NET Core app after startup, use a logging library that limits log file size and rotates logs.
 For more information, see [third-party logging providers](xref:fundamentals/logging/index#third-party-logging-providers).

-### Slow or hanging app (Azure App Service)
+### Slow or nonresponsive app (Azure App Service)

-When an app responds slowly or hangs on a request, see [Troubleshoot slow web app performance issues in Azure App Service](/azure/app-service/app-service-web-troubleshoot-performance-degradation).
+When an app responds slowly or doesn't respond to a request, see [Troubleshoot slow web app performance issues in Azure App Service](/azure/app-service/app-service-web-troubleshoot-performance-degradation).

 ### Monitoring blades